 On an annual basis, Dischargers required to submit the TNA report must monitor and report the total amount of nitrogen applied from all sources, as described below, including fertilizer nitrogen (AFER), compost nitrogen (ACOMP), organic fertilizer nitrogen (AORG), irrigation water nitrogen (AIRR), nitrogen present in the soil, nitrogen concentration of the irrigation water, volume of irrigation water applied to the ranch, and additional information described, below.

 Fertilizer nitrogen (AFER) for each specific crop.
 Dischargers must monitor and report the total amount of nitrogen applied to the ranch from fertilizers during the reporting period.
-AFER includes nitrogen applied from fertilizers and all other materials or products containing nitrogen excepting compost and organic fertilizer nitrogen (both tracked and reported separately), including but not limited to, inorganic fertilizers, fertilizers applied through the irrigation water (i.e., fertigation), foliar fertilizers, slow-release products, compost teas, manure, and compost or manure extracts.
+AFER includes nitrogen applied from fertilizers and all other materials or products containing nitrogen except compost and organic fertilizer nitrogen (both tracked and reported separately), including but not limited to, inorganic fertilizers, fertilizers applied through the irrigation water (i.e., fertigation), foliar fertilizers, slow-release products, compost teas, manure, and compost or manure extracts.

-Compost nitrogen (ACOMP) by specific crop or for the entire ranch.
+Compost nitrogen (ACOMP) for the entire ranch.

 Dischargers must monitor and report the total amount of compost nitrogen applied to the ranch during the report period.

 Dischargers have the option of using a compost discount factor (C) to calculate the amount of compost nitrogen mineralized during the report year the compost was applied to the ranch.
 The compost discount factor can only be applied to compost reported as ACOMP.
 If compost is reported under AFER then the compost discount factor cannot be applied.
+The compost discount factor (C) is not used to determine compliance with Nitrogen Discharge Targets but may be used to evaluate nitrogen management efficiency and to inform prioritization for follow-up actions.

 The Central Coast Water Board’s standard compost discount factors (C) are defined below.
 Different compost discount factors are applied based on the carbon to nitrogen (C:N) ratio of the product.